© Tom Humpage

 Hydrospeeding

-Hydrospeeding is one of the newer 'extreme' water sports to hit the market, it's a fun and exhilarating way to get yourselves down a river!.
-Using a large float, which bears resemblance to a bodyboard, be ready to cling on for dear life as you send yourself hurtling down the rapids!
+Hydrospeeding is one of the newer 'extreme' water sports to hit the market.
+A fun and exhilarating way to get yourselves down a river using a large float, (which bears resemblance to a bodyboard), be ready to cling on for dear life as you send yourself hurtling down the rapids.
 This activity is a little more demanding physically than rafting or canoe rafting, but allows you to discover the unique sensation of surfing down white water rivers.
-It is also accessible to all, no need to be a professional diver or swimmer, you just have to be smart at using the water movements, obstacles and waves.
+It's also accessible to all, no need to be a professional diver or swimmer, you just have to be smart at using the water movements, obstacles and waves.
 There's plenty of protection from the icy water elements as you'll be given a wetsuit, safety helmet and flippers.
 You will need to bring a towel, swim wear and if you wear glasses, a cord to keep them on.
 Guides will brief you with a safety demonstration at the beginning and there’s a vehicle to meet you at the end of the rapids that will shuttle you back to your starting destination.

 Stand up paddleboarding is becoming increasingly popular.
-Originally from Hawaii, it is a great way to enjoy the mountain scenery and get away from the summer heat, while not being very demanding.
+Originally from Hawaii, it's a great way to enjoy the mountain scenery and get away from the summer heat, whilst not being very demanding.
 There are a number of watersports centres in Les Arcs offering paddleboarding.